Lytico-bodig disease: Cycad hypothesis

 The starch from indigenous Cycas micronesica seeds is consumed in the traditional Chamorro diet.
 The seeds are ground to make a flour called fadang, and the flour is then used to make flatbread and dumplings.
 The flour is soaked and washed several times, as the seed in its natural form is extremely toxic.
 Ample research on the cycad hypothesis found a component of the seeds, cycasin, was a potent toxin; it was discovered in the 1950s.
 As toxic as it was, it was incapable of causing of the symptoms of lytico-bodig.
 Not only that, after nearly two decades of NIH-funded research, animal models failed to reproduce chronic Lytico-Bodig, and the hypothesis was rejected for the first time.

 In 1967, following studies that linked lathyrism to ODAP, Marjorie Whiting, a nutritional anthropologist, asked Arthur Bell, a plant biochemist, to test cycad seeds for their chemical constituents.
 Bell and his colleagues discovered another toxic substance in the seeds, BMAA (beta-Methylamino-L-alanine).
 Initial laboratory results found low levels of free BMAA in cycad flour.
-The cycad hypothesis was abandoned a second time, because the acute toxicity shown by Spencer and Nunn was due to BMAA concentrations orders of magnitude higher.
+The cycad hypothesis was abandoned a second time, because the acute toxicity shown by Spencer and colleagues was due to BMAA concentrations orders of magnitude higher.
 Further laboratory analysis, which included protein-bound BMAA, found significant levels in fadang; the levels were higher in fadang made at settlements with a higher incidence of lytico-bodig.

 Flying fox (Fruit bat) hypothesis

 The cycad hypothesis was resurrected by Paul Alan Cox and Oliver Sacks, after re-examining aspects of the Chamorro diet.
 Cox and his colleagues found that BMAA is produced by symbiotic cyanobacteria found in the coralloid roots of cycads.
 Other than that, fruit bats or flying foxes feed on cycad seeds, and were a common food for the Chamorros.
 The bats bioaccumulate BMAA in their fat, and eating even a few bats would cause a dose of BMAA similar to levels that produced disease symptoms in the earlier animal models.
 The content of free BMAA in fruit bats was up to 3 mg/g (approximately 30 mM), while that in the broth in which the fruit bats had been cooked was up to 3 mg/250 ml.
 Cox also observed decline in fruit bat consumption matching the decline in lytico-bodig.
-Support for the BMAA theory of the Guam disease came from the finding reported in 2016 that chronic dietary exposure of vervet monkeys homozygous for the APOE4 gene (which in humans increases risk of Alzheimer's disease) to the cyanobacterial toxin BMAA produces dense neurofibrillary tangles and sparse amyloid plaques similar to that found in the brains of Chamorro villagers in Guam who died from lytico-bodig.BMAA consumption and chronic exposure has been associated with rare clusters of ALS-like cases in the Kii Peninsula of Japan and Mascoma Lake in Enfield, New Hampshire.
+Support for the BMAA theory of the Guam disease came from the finding reported in 2016 that chronic dietary exposure of vervet monkeys homozygous for the APOE4 gene (which in humans increases risk of Alzheimer's disease) to the cyanobacterial toxin BMAA produces dense neurofibrillary tangles and sparse amyloid plaques similar to that found in the brains of Chamorro villagers in Guam who died from lytico-bodig.
+BMAA consumption and chronic exposure has been associated with rare clusters of ALS-like cases in the Kii Peninsula of Japan and Mascoma Lake in Enfield, New Hampshire.